Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Mental Health Services

-KHSC-KansasCOM understands the intense environment and extra stress that medical students experience.
+KHSU-KansasCOM understands the intense environment and extra stress that medical students experience.
 Because it is important for students to be emotionally healthy, students are encouraged to utilize the counseling services that are available to them on-campus.

 Counseling Services provide immediate support for students on campus through psychotherapy in addition to proactive support programs to assist with the extra stresses associated with medical school and graduate study.
 Counseling Services can also assist students who are dealing with any kind of substance abuse or addiction.
-All conversations with KHSC-KansasCOM counseling services staff are completely confidential.
+All conversations with KHSU-KansasCOM counseling services staff are completely confidential.
 No information is shared outside of counseling services unless the student provides written consent.

-Second, KHSC-KansasCOM also provides students with 24/7 access to ComPsych, a free and confidential counseling service available to students and their families.
+Second, KHSU-KansasCOM also provides students with 24/7 access to ComPsych, a free and confidential counseling service available to students and their families.
 ComPsych is a nation-wide network in all 50 states.
 For students wishing to be seen by a counselor, psychologist, or psychiatrist off-campus, ComPsych is available at: www.compsych.com.
 To access ComPsych please use the following:

 • Guidanceresources.com